mikaeldui/riot-games-dotnet-client/README.md

 ## Download

-You can find the latest alpha releases under [here on GitHub](https://github.com/mikaeldui/riot-games-dotnet-client/releases).
+You can find the latest alpha releases [here on GitHub](https://github.com/mikaeldui/riot-games-dotnet-client/releases).
 It'll soon be available on NuGet.

 ## Examples